 Canned food also augments my bulk food storage of grains and beans to help stave off appetite fatigue.

-Today’s post is a recipe for a dead simple chicken soup made by dumping 6 cans of various foods together to make a surprisingly good soup.
+Today’s post is a recipe for a dead simple 6 Can Chicken Soup which as you can imagine is made by dumping 6 cans of various foods together to make a surprisingly good soup.

 One other tip, in a grid down SHTF situation, when draining your can vegetables, save the liquid – it is high in sodium, but it also contains many of the nutrients leached out of the vegetables in the can.
 I use it in making risotto or other dishes – think of it as “vegetable broth”

-- 1 (10 ounce) can diced tomatoes with green chile peppers, drained
+- 10 ounce can diced tomatoes with green chile peppers, drained

 - Open the cans of corn, chicken broth, chunk chicken, black beans and diced tomatoes and green chilies.